eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 ## Potential Challenges (and Mitigation Strategies)

-* **Cost and Access:** Quickly assess the production-level pricing and access requirements for Veo 2.
-Explore options for Hackathon-specific access or tiers if available.
+* **Cost and Access (within Hackathon Rules):** Understand any costs associated with Veo 2 usage and ensure they are permissible within the Hackathon context.
-* **Complexity and Learning Curve:** While aiming for rapid implementation, we need to quickly understand the core functionalities of the Veo 2 API/SDK.
-Prioritize features that are relatively straightforward to integrate initially.
+* **Complexity and Learning Curve:** While aiming for rapid implementation, we need to quickly understand the core functionalities of the Veo 2 API/SDK, keeping in mind any time constraints imposed by the Hackathon rules.
-* **Integration Efficiency:** Focus on streamlined integration methods to minimize development time.
+* **Integration Efficiency:** Focus on streamlined integration methods to minimize development time, adhering to the Hackathon's deadlines.

 ## Contributions

-Active contributions focused on rapid and effective integration of Veo 2 for video generation are highly encouraged.
+Active contributions focused on rapid and effective integration of Veo 2 for video generation are highly encouraged, **contingent on its permissibility within the Hackathon rules**.
 Please prioritize solutions that can be quickly implemented and demonstrated within the Hackathon timeframe.
 Open issues and focused pull requests are welcome!